KTH-PDC/snic-irods-userdocs/source/index.rst

 Swestore is National Research Data Storage Infrastructure operated by the Swedish National Infrastructure for Computing (`SNIC <http://www.snic.se>`_).

 The resources provided by Swestore are made available through open procedures such that the best Swedish research is supported and new research is facilitated.
-The purpose of Swestore allocations, granted by Swedish National Allocations Committee (`SNAC <http://www.snic.vr.se/snic-committees/snac>`_), is to provide large scale data storage for “live” or “working” research data, also known as active research data.
+The purpose of Swestore allocations, granted by Swedish National Allocations Committee (`SNAC <http://www.snic.vr.se/snic-committees/snac>`_), is to provide large scale data storage for “live” or “working” research data, also known as **active research data**.

 .. figure:: research_data_life_diagram.jpg